jalcock-training/azure-hybrid-landing-zone/docs/architecture/application-workload.md

 The application workload provides a practical example of how real workloads fit into the landing zone.
 Its goals are to:

 - Demonstrate deployment into a spoke network
-- Show how workloads consume shared services such as Log Analytics and Key Vault
+- Show how workloads consume shared services such as Key Vault and (optionally) Log Analytics
 - Provide a simple, low‑cost application for testing and validation
 - Illustrate how governance and automation apply to workload resources
 - Establish a pattern that can be extended to more complex applications